zaiisao/Documentation/en/Real-time-Messaging/rtm_get_event.md

 ## <a name="get_user"></a>Gets user events (GET)

 This method gets the user events from the address specified by the Agora RTM server.
+Events you acquired from this API are removed from the Agora RTM server.
+You cannot get the same event twice.

 > - The number of requests per second for each App ID must not exceed 10.
 > - The RTM backend stores a maximum of 2,000 events.
 If the number of events exceeds 2,000, the latest event replaces the oldest event.